NorwegianVeterinaryInstitute/NVIpackager/README.md

 maintainance there are tools for updating documentation and installing development versions.
 The NVIpackager functions are to a large extent wrappers for devtools and usethis functions.
-In addition, the templates folder keeps templates for standard files like sections OF README and CONTRIBUTING.
+In addition, the templates folder keeps templates for standard files like sections of README and CONTRIBUTING.

 `NVIpackager` is part of `NVIverse`, a collection of R-packages with